 Sometimes coaches make the decision to withhold their top players, to mitigate the risk of injury.
 This often occurs late in the season in the NFL, NBA, MLB, and NHL as teams prepare for their playoff runs.
 If this information is leaked, it will drastically alter the odds or line bookmakers place on the event.
 For example, if the Cleveland Cavaliers aren’t going to dress LeBron, they’re definitely not going to be the odds-on favorites.

 Occasionally, a coach will also make a last minute decision to switch out their starting goaltender (NHL) or starting pitcher (MLB).
 This will drastically alter the odds or line placed on a game, minutes before the action begins.
 If the Montreal Canadiens decided at the last minute the give Carey Price a night of rest and play Antti Niemi, this would doubtless impact the line or odds sportsbooks assigned to that game.
+This process of making last-minute changes can affect bettors’ multiple bet tickets, so always keep up-to-date with what’s happening before the game gets underway.

 3. Sportsbooks Follow “Sharp” Action